 Imperfection is beauty, madness is genius and it’s better to be absolutely ridiculous than absolutely boring. – Marilyn Monroe

 About the title: Monrovia is the capital of Liberia.
 Liberia did everything they could to please the US, including copying our flag and naming their capital Monrovia after a well-known American shock absorber company.
 They were basically declaring colonial relations with the US in order to keep our European counterparts from declaring colonial relations with them.
-The US was not particularly interested in Liberia as a colony, but we weren’t about to turn down a free colony.
+The US was not particularly interested in Liberia, but we weren’t about to turn down a free colony.
+Besides, some Americans ignorantly considered Liberia to be an attractive destination for the re-exportation of African Americans once they outgrew their usefulness as slaves.
+Without consulting Liberia about the scheme, of course.
+What the hell – they wouldn’t mind.

-Liberian fashions (and African fashions in general) include brightly colored printed fabrics, like Marilyn is modeling here.
 As one South Sudanese model put it, “True beauty is born through our actions and aspirations and in the kindness we offer others.
 Beauty should not be culturally relevant.
 It should be universal.”
-She’s right.
-Beauty standards can co-exist.
+She’s right — beauty standards can co-exist.
 Why not?
 Who’s to lose?
+Nothing gained, nothing lost, and nothing wasted, nothing gained.
+Everybody wins, you see.
+Except those who don’t hang on my every word.
+Go ahead, do it – hang on my every word.
+I won’t step on your fingers.
+I promise.